n8n-io/bash-dash/README.md

 ### Call commands

-To call a Bash-Dash command, type a dash `-` followed by the command you want.
+To call a bash-dash command, type a dash `-` followed by the command you want.

 For example, a `weather` command is invoked like this: